 If you examine the metrics most commonly used to track an organization's results, you'll probably find a robust reporting framework based on financial performance in place.
 Profit and loss is an obvious indicator of a company's health.
 Customer service is another, which is why companies of all types measure and track customer satisfaction metrics.
 HR metrics, like turnover, are also carefully measured in most industries.

-Tracking success toward these and other metrics is useful only to the extent that you are using that data to adjust and improve processes across the organization.
+Tracking success toward these and other effectiveness measures is helpful only to the extent that you use that data to adjust and improve processes across the organization.
 This means that continuous improvement is a component of every metric that senior executives care about.

 While many organizations track the downstream artifacts of improvement work, fewer do a great job of keeping tabs on process improvement activities and results.
 But we'd argue that measuring, monitoring, and reporting on improvement work is an essential thing your organization can do to ensure that you meet your strategic goals and outperform the competition.
 Here are five reasons why.

-Measuring and reporting continuous improvement metrics shows the organization that this improvement work is as important as all of the other things that you regularly track.
-When people know that you're following the activities and impacts associated with improvement, there’s an increased sense of accountability that contributes to engagement.
-This is especially true when the metrics are visible, which is why the use of wallboards to display the current state of improvement projects are so popular and effective.
+Measuring and reporting continuous improvement metrics shows the organization that this improvement work is as essential as all other things you regularly track.
+In addition, when people know that you're following the activities and impacts associated with improvement, an increased sense of accountability contributes to engagement.
+This is especially true when the metrics are visible, which is why the use of wallboards to display the current state of improvement projects is so popular and effective.

 When improvement projects are tracked and widely shared, it is easier to determine which projects are aligned with strategic goals and which are outliers.
 Not every effort will directly affect a stated goal, of course, but the bulk of the work should be in the furtherance of the essential objectives.
-This is difficult to achieve if you don't have a consistent platform for collecting information about improvement work and a standard method of reporting engagement, activity, and impact metrics.
+Unfortunately, this isn't easy to achieve if you don't have a consistent platform for collecting information about improvement work and a standard method of reporting engagement, activity, and impact metrics.

-Measuring the tangible impact of continuous improvement makes it possible to demonstrate for executives how the effort is impacting the highly visible metrics they care most about, including profitability and growth.
-The ability to point to actual data regarding engagement and activity metrics will give leaders confidence that the improvement culture is indeed alive and growing.
+Measuring the tangible impact of continuous improvement makes it possible to demonstrate for executives how the effort impacts the highly visible metrics they care most about, including profitability and growth.
+In addition, the ability to point to actual data regarding engagement and activity metrics will give leaders confidence that the improvement culture is indeed alive and growing.